cortex-lab/phy/docs/clustering.md

 Press `G` to commit the staged clusters plus the selected Similarity candidates.
 Press `V` again, use **Cancel Merge Mode**, or close Merge View to cancel and restore the exact state from before entry.
 Undoing a committed Merge-mode merge restores the complete workspace as it appeared just before `G`; Redo reapplies the merge and returns to the normal workflow.
+The Merge View dock is reused throughout the dataset session: proposition changes do not move it, and reopening restores its previous docked extent or floating position and size without resetting neighboring docks.

 ### Reviewing merge propositions